Multipurpose Text Processing Tools

 what

 The -e option accepts code as a command line argument.
 Many shortcuts are available to reduce the amount of typing needed.
 In the above examples, a regular expression has been used to filter the input.
-When the input string isn't specified, the test is performed against special variable $_, which has the contents of the current input line. $_ is also the default argument for many functions like print and length.
+When the input string isn't specified, the test is performed against the special variable $_, which has the contents of the current input line. $_ is also the default argument for many functions like print and length.
 To summarize:

 • /REGEXP/FLAGS is a shortcut for $_ =~ m/REGEXP/FLAGS